I have received a copy of the Guiding Principles. Does this mean I am going to get kicked out, or something is going to happen to my home?

 People get nervous when you talk about private investors or developers.
 If a private investor gets involved, couldn’t they just evict families and raise rents?

 ANSWER: No. Our only goal is to preserve affordable housing.
 Private investors might not always be necessary.
 And many “private” investors are actually nonprofit organizations that share our affordable housing goals.
-But it’s true that private, for-profit investors–seeking to benefit from affordable housing tax credits–might play a role in the financial formula that helps us preserve our housing.
-In most (and maybe all) cases, MPHA would continue to own the land–which gives us a lot of power!
+But it’s true that private, for-profit investors–utilizing the Low-Income Housing Tax Credit, or LIHTC–might play a role in the financial formula that helps us preserve our housing.
+In most (likely all) cases, MPHA would continue to own the land–which gives us a lot of power!
 In any deal we make, MPHA will negotiate the terms to include protections for tenants against rent hikes and unfavorable changes to the lease.
 The deals could also include MPHA continuing to manage the property, having the building returning to MPHA ownership after a certain number of years, and language that requires the housing to remain affordable in perpetuity.

 I heard this is about “gentrification.”
 Is it?